adamsilver/adamsilver.io-jekyll/_drafts/2015-02-15-submitting-form-when-select-change-event-fires.md

 ## Summary

 Select menus are *not* meant to be used for navigation.
 In doing so, the user experience is degraded for certain types of users and users using certain browsers.
-Avoiding this behaviour ensures it will work cross-browser, without Javascript and behave intuitively and consistently.
+Avoiding this behaviour ensures it works well cross-browser and without Javascript, with the welcome side effect of providing an experience which is intuitive and consistent.

 <dl>
 	<dt class="citation" id="ref0">[0]</dt>